p2panda/handbook/website/docs/learn/entries.md

 Bamboo solves this problem with a second kind of Hash which is called a **Skiplink**.
 It allows us to verify the full integrity of the Log even after we’ve deleted some Entries of it.

-Skiplinks are formed slightly different than Backlinks: Instead of_ always_ pointing at the previous Entry they _sometimes_ point at Entries which are more far away in the past.
+Skiplinks are formed slightly differently than Backlinks: Instead of_ always_ pointing at the previous Entry they _sometimes_ point at Entries which are more far away in the past.
 Based on these rules not every Entry needs to contain a Skiplink: For example in a Log with 8 Entries inside only the 4th and 8th Entry would contain a Skiplink.

 Skiplinks form an alternative path through the log which is much faster to follow than if we would go through all Backlinks.
 Also it allows us to delete all Entries which are not on that path.